abhi-kr12/de-zoomcamp-playstore/README.md

    - `cd` into `de-zoomcamp-playstore`.
    - Check if all the directories are present which are `Terraform`, `dbt/playstore`, `mage-playstore`, and the files `.gitignore` and `requirements.txt`.

+8. **Send service account key to VM**
+   - Open Git Bash in your local.
+   - Navigate to the directory where the service account JSON key is saved.
+   - Rename it to 'my_creds_playstore.json'.
+   - Now SFTP into the VM using `ssh de-zoomcamp`.
+   - `cd` into the `de-zoomcamp-playstore` directory.
+   - Now use command `put my_creds_playstore.json` and the file will be copied from local to the `de-zoomcamp-playstore` directory in the VM.

-8. **Install Terraform**
+9. **Install Terraform**
-   - Copy the download link for Terraform AMD64 version for Linux from this website [https://developer.hashicorp.com/terraform/install](https://developer.hashicorp.com/terraform/install).
+   - Copy the download link for Terraform AMD64 version for Linux from this [website](https://developer.hashicorp.com/terraform/install).
    - Create a new directory called bin in the VM root.
    - `cd` into bin and then type in command `wget url` where `url` is the download link copied above.
    - Type in command `sudo apt-get install unzip` to install unzip in the VM to extract the downloaded zip file.
    - Unzip the downloaded Terraform zip file which gives an executable file.
 Now you can delete the Terraform zip file if required.
    - For Terraform to work we have to insert the bin path as environment variable.
 Type in command `echo $PATH`.
 Copy the output and in the end add a colon and the bin directory path.
 Enter this in command `export PATH=path_value` where `path_value` is concatenated path.
    - Check if Terraform is working by typing in command `terraform -version`.
 If a proper version is returned, Terraform is working or else check if the bin has been inserted in the path properly.
+   - Now we need to authenticate the service account key.
+First we initialise a variable to the path of the service account key using command `export GOOGLE_APPLICATION_CREDENTIALS=~/de-zoomcamp-playstore/my_creds_playstore.json`.
+Then we authenticate using command `gcloud auth activate-service-account --key-file $GOOGLE_APPLICATION_CREDENTIALS`.
+We can also hardcode the credentials path in the `main.tf` file but it is not suggested.
    - Once Terraform is installed, type in `terraform init` to initialize.
 Then type in `terraform plan` to check what resources will be created.
 If you notice the bucket name is "playstore-bucket"+local_time.
 This is done so that the bucket name can be globally unique.
-   - Once you check the plan and satisfied, type in command `terraform apply` and type in yes to create the resources.
+   - Once you check the plan and are satisfied, type in command `terraform apply` and type in yes to create the resources.
    - Once the use case is finished, you can delete all the resources using `terraform destroy`.

-9. **Send service account key to VM**
-   - Open Git Bash in your local.
-   - Navigate to the directory where the service account JSON key is saved.
-   - Rename it to 'my_creds_playstore.json'.
-   - Now SFTP into the VM using `ssh de-zoomcamp`.
-   - `cd` into the `de-zoomcamp-playstore` directory.
-   - Now use command `put my_creds_playstore.json` and the file will be copied from local to the `de-zoomcamp-playstore` directory in the VM.

 10. **Install required packages**
     - Install all the required packages using `pip install -r requirements.txt`.